microsoft/Shiksha-Copilot/README.md

 ## Intended Use
 - Empower educators across different regions and teaching contexts to create personalized, effective, and inclusive learning experiences.
 - Accelerate the lesson planning workflow while maintaining high educational quality.
+- Enhance the teacher’s role by freeing up time spent on content generation and enabling more focus on teaching delivery and student engagement.
 - Provide researchers and developers access to modular and reusable components of the system to further innovation in education technology.
-- Enhance the teacher’s role by freeing up time spent on content generation and enabling more focus on teaching delivery and student engagement.

 ## Out-of-Scope Use
 - Shiksha Copilot is **not intended** for commercial deployment or mission-critical applications without extensive validation.
 - It should **not be used** in domains that require high-stakes decision-making such as healthcare, law enforcement, or finance, where inaccuracies can lead to serious consequences.
 - It should also **not be applied** in any highly regulated environment unless the components have undergone necessary compliance checks and validations.
+- The system is designed exclusively for teacher use with human oversight and is **not intended** for direct student interaction.

 ## Getting Started with Reusable Components
 Shiksha Copilot has a modular design philosophy, allowing each of its core functionalities to be used independently based on specific user requirements: